callsys/GenPromp/README.md

  ```

 ### 3.2 Dataset & Files Preparation
 To train GenPromp with pre-training weights and infer GenPromp with the given weights, download the files in the table and arrange the files according to the file tree below.
+(Uploading)

   | Dataset & Files                        | Download                                                               | Usage                                                                 |